New England Journal of Medicine March 03, 2022

 Endpoint

-Key result: There was no statistically significant difference in 90-day mortality between balanced crystalloids and saline.
+Key result: There was no significant difference in 90-day survival between patients receiving balanced crystalloids versus saline.

 Tailored to your role